Reading the data

 • 80-100: extreme compression.
 Historically these levels do not last long, and the move that follows is often outsized.

+Because it is a 0-100 scale rather than an on or off flag, you can rank the entire universe and see not just which instruments are squeezed but how hard.
 The score is calculated on the 1-hour chart and updated every 15 minutes alongside the rest of the data.

 What "compression" actually means